 We regularly review a number of metrics, including the following key metrics, to evaluate our business, measure our performance, identify trends affecting our business, formulate financial projections, and make strategic decisions.
-Each of the metrics below exclude the impact of the Runbook Acquisition.
+Each of the metrics below exclude the impact of onpremise software.

-Year Ended December 31, 2016 2015 2014 Dollar-based net revenue retention rate 116% 120% 118% Number of customers (as of end of period) 1,758 1,338 987 Number of users (as of end of period) 166,903 128,726 93,665
+Yea Year Ended December 31, 2017 2016 2015 Dollar-based net revenue retention rate 112% 116% 120% Number of customers (at end of period) 2,208 1,758 1,338 Number of users (at end of period) 196,612 166,903 128,726

 Dollar-based net revenue retention rate.
 We believe that dollar-based net revenue retention rate is an important metric to measure the long-term value of customer agreements and our ability to retain and grow our relationships with existing customers over time.
-We calculate dollar-based net revenue retention rate as the implied monthly subscription and support revenue at the end of a period for the base set of customers from which we generated subscription revenue in the year prior to the calculation, divided by the implied monthly subscription and support revenue one year prior to the date of calculation for that same customer base.
+We calculate dollarbased net revenue retention rate as the implied monthly subscription and support revenue at the end of a period for the base set of customers from which we generated subscription revenue in the year prior to the calculation, divided by the implied monthly subscription and support revenue one year prior to the date of calculation for that same customer base.
 This calculation does not reflect implied monthly subscription and support revenue for new customers added during the one-year period but does include the effect of customers who terminated during the period.
 We define implied monthly subscription and support revenue as the total amount of minimum subscription and support revenue contractually committed to, under each of our customer agreements over the entire term of the agreement, divided by the number of months in the term of the agreement.
+For the year ended December 31, 2017, our dollar-based net revenue retention rate declined primarily due to lower net growth in our existing customer success teams to support and grow our existing customers by maintaining high customer satisfaction and educating the customer on the value all our products provide.

 Number of customers.
 We believe that our ability to expand our customer base is an indicator of our market penetration and the growth of our business.
 We define a customer as an entity with an active subscription agreement as of the measurement date.
 In situations where an organization has multiple subsidiaries or divisions, each entity that is invoiced as a separate entity is treated as a separate customer.
 However, where an existing customer requests its invoice be divided for the sole purpose of restructuring its internal billing arrangement without any incremental increase in revenue, such customer continues to be treated as a single customer.
-For the years ended December 31, 2016, 2015 and 2014, no single customer accounted for more than 10% of our total revenues.
+For the years ended December 31, 2017, 2016, and 2015, no single customer accounted for more than 10% of our total revenues.

 Number of users.
 Since our customers generally pay fees based on the number of users of our platform within their organization, we believe the total number of users is an indicator of the growth of our business.
+We are also beginning to sell an increasing number of non-user based strategic products.